Floating IP "leak"

 - fails to release the floating IP back to the pool.

 I think the correct behavior should be that foreman uses preallocated floating IPs if any are available, then should attempt to allocate one if required.
 Alternatively, Foreman could release the floating IP back to the pool when it deletes a host.
 The situation as it stands is akin to a memory leak, but with floating IPs.

-#2 Updated by Steve D over 4 years ago
+#2 Updated by Steve D almost 5 years ago